 There are countless examples of how poor security behavior can subvert technical controls, such as failing to lock valuable storage areas, sharing passwords, not challenging people who aren’t wearing security IDs, and being careless with sensitive materials.
 Because of the risk, organizations need to be proactive about the security culture to help security messages stick, get people to comply with policies and procedures, reduce security complacency, and change employee attitudes toward security.

 Fording a more robust security culture “is about motivating employees to respect common values and standards regarding security,” said Walton.
+Advice:

 Develop ‘people risk’ measures.
 Organizations can’t think of security measures solely in terms of thwarting the intentions of adversaries.
 People risk measures are needed to manage the risk of employees or contractors making mistakes or exploiting their legitimate access to premises, information, and personnel for unauthorized purposes.